Should you go to Disney World in 2022? Here are 22 reasons to start planning your trip …

-Stick around for our June 2022 Imagineering special issue.
-We will take you deep inside Galactic Starcruiser to uncover every Imagineering detail we can find, plus give you insight into what it’s like to stay aboard the Starcruiser.
-Become a print subscriber today for just $8/month or become a digital subscriber for just $4/month to unlock all our exclusive content, past and present.
+In our June 2022 issue, we took readers deep inside Galactic Starcruiser to uncover every Imagineering detail we can find, plus give you insight into what it’s like to stay aboard the Starcruiser.

 21. MagicBand+ and Hey Disney Virtual Assistant

 First there was FastPass+, then there was Disney+, and most recently, we got Genie+.
 But next on the Plus horizon?
 The MagicBand+, announced on WDW’s 50th.